Panchiko: 2016–2020: Resurgence and search effort

-2020-present: Reformation, reissues, and touring
+2020–2022: Reformation, reissues, and touring

 Wright, after being contacted by Davies, tasked himself with recovering and remastering Panchiko's past works.
-During Wright's restoration efforts, Davies is quoted saying the following:
+During Wright's restoration efforts, Davies was quoted saying the following:

-Wright initially struggled to restore the audio, explaining that "a Roland VS-840 was used for the multi-tracking with a computer synched but only used to sequence samples from the hardware Akai S2000 sampler" and that the original masters had since become lost.
+Wright initially struggled to restore the audio because he did not have access to the original masters.
 However, a friend of Wright's in possession of the original EP reached out, their copy in significantly better condition and without the disc rot.
-Using this copy, Wright managed to remaster D>E>A>T>H>M>E>T>A>Ls four tracks.
+Using this copy, Wright managed to remaster the four tracks found on the D>E>A>T>H>M>E>T>A>L CD.
 They were subsequently released two weeks later, offering listeners clearer versions for the first time.

-On February 16, 2020, Panchiko reissued D>E>A>T>H>M>E>T>A>L through Bandcamp, expanding it into a full-length compilation album.
-It retains the original cover art from the EP but with slight alterations to the design.
+On 16 February 2020, Panchiko reissued D>E>A>T>H>M>E>T>A>L through Bandcamp, expanding it into a full-length compilation album.
 The reissue also includes tracks from their unreleased EP Kicking Cars from 2001, as well as the original "rotted" versions of D>E>A>T>H>M>E>T>A>Ls four tracks.
 It became one of the best-selling albums on Bandcamp on the day it was released.
-Additionally, Wright permitted the owner of "dismiss yourself" to distribute the release on their YouTube channel, expanding the band's audience even further."
-This new upload current has over 380,000 views.
 The compilation album was released on Spotify two months later.